-The Board of Directors verifies all the listed shares held by MHI from the perspectives of consistency with its business strategies, contribution to business profits (economic rationale) and strengthening business, etc. The economic rationale is confirmed by whether or not the related earnings from each stock, such as dividends and related business profits on transactions, exceed MHI's capital cost (weighted average cost of capital).
+The Board of Directors annually reassesses all strategic shareholdings from multiple standpoints, including their compatibility with the Group's business strategies, their actual or prospective role in creating or expanding business opportunities, their returns, and strengthening of the Group's business relationship with their issuer.
+The economic rationale is confirmed by whether or not the related earnings from each stock, such as dividends and related business profits on transactions, exceed MHI's capital cost (weighted average cost of capital).